 Taking the most hopeful view, there is still abundant reason for prudential alarm, and it is deplorable that party tricks should have deprived the country of a Parliament at a moment when energy and supervision are so imperative.
-Either Lord Malmesbury has been completely bamboozled himself up with the silly movements of a cabal. and outwitted, or he himself has been practising diplomatic deception.
+Either Lord Malmesbury has been completely bamboozled and outwitted, or he himself has been practising diplomatic deception.
 If we exonerate him from the latter charge, he stands convicted of being made an April fool all round-by Austria, who pretended willingness to negotiate, while she was arming for the fight; by France, who emphatically denied the rumours of war preparations that were notoriously true; and by Russia, who quietly trundled Lord Cowley out of the field, and concluded an agreement or treaty to change the face of Europe, leaving the Derby Cabinet unconsulted and in the dark.
 The position of England would have been more dignified if she had kept aloof from intrigues she could neither unravel nor guide.
 As it is we have meddled, but we have not managed.
 We have backed up Austria and flattered France.
 No one can tell where to have us-whether we are for dynastic interests or popular rights.
 From our Downing-street goes forth no voice of comfort or of guidance.
-Snubbed by sovereigns and distrusted by peoples, we drift, and sigh for a statesman who would steer us safely through the storm.
+Snubbed by sovereigns and dis-trusted by peoples, we drift, and sigh for a statesman who would steer us safely through the storm.

 Judging from present appearances, we ought to be able to keep the peace, and this the more as we can neither trust nor sympathise with the principal combatants; but it is impossible to foresee what will be the result of rousing aggressive passions and revolutionary hopes.
-Most strenuously desiring to pursue our neutrality, we deprecate the tone adopted by Mr. Bright in speaking of Belgium.
+Most strenuously desiring to pursue our neu-trality, we deprecate the tone adopted by Mr. Bright in speaking of Belgium.
 It is not by repudiating international obligations and holding out to the strong the prospect of immunity in crushing the weak, that peace can be maintained.
 We have a right to demand of Belgium, and especially of her king, that the neutrality which is the condition of our guarantee, shall be strictly ob-served.
-This neutrality ought to include an absence of intrigue as wellas a non-participation in deeds of arms; but the sound sense and honest morals of the country will repudiate the mischievous aggresthe country will reputate the iniscine yous aggres-sion encouraging crotchets of the Peace-at-any-Price party.
+This neutrality ought to include an absence of intrigue as well as a non-participation in deeds of arms; but the sound sense and honest morals of the country will repudiate the mischievous aggression encouraging crotchets of the Peace-at-any-Price party.
 We ought to hear no more of the Treaty of Vienna, in opposition to the rights of the Italians to their own soil.
 The Austrian do-minion over Italy has signally failed as a matter of expediency.
-The Austrian Empire itself has sig-nally failed, not only in its internal, but in its inter-pational relations and the foremost wants of national relations, and the foremost wants of Europe are for a united Germany and an Italy left alone.
-The conduct of Louis Napoleon will probably contradict his words; but it will not do for this country to affrm any doctrine less just than that which appears in the Imperial manifesto-" Italy must be free to the shores of the Adriatic."
-It would be well for Italy and for Europe if such a declaration had emanated from a Government more worthy of respect; still it is something that a principle has been asserted upon which future rulers of France may be compelled to act.
+The Austrian Empire itself has signally failed, not only in its internal, but in its international relations, and the foremost wants of Europe are for a united Germany and an Italy left alone.
+The conduct of Louis Napoleon will probably contradict his words; but it will not do for this country to affirm any doctrine less just than that which appears in the Imperial manifesto-"Italy must be free to the shores of the Adriatic."
+It would be well for Italy and for Europe if such a declaration had emanated from a Government more worthy of respect; still it is something that a principle has been asserted upon which future that which appears in the Imperial manifesto-"Italy must be free to the shores of the Adriatic." more worthy of respect; still it is something that a principle has been asserted upon which future rulers of France may be compelled to act.